daniel-gonzalez-cedre/2024_fall_principles-of-computing/problem-sets/problem-set-02/instructions.md

 ## Instructions

-For each of the following 10 problems, you will be asked to define a function that takes some **inputs,** produces some **outputs,** and has some number of **side effects.**
+For each of the following 5 problems, you will be asked to define a function that takes some **inputs,** produces some **outputs,** and has some number of **side effects.**
-Each function must be named according to the problem's instructions (otherwise, grading would be a nightmare).
+Each function must be named according to the problem's instructions.
 **You are not permitted to `import` from any libraries (including built-in libraries).**

 <details><summary>Example</summary>